usnistgov/frvt/11/README.md

 	libfrvt_11_\<company\>_\<three-digit submission sequence\>.tar.gz

 6) Send the encrypted file and your public key to NIST.
 You can
-	a) Email the files to frvt@nist.gov if your package is less than 20MB OR
+	- Email the files to frvt@nist.gov if your package is less than 20MB OR
-	b) Provide a download link from a generic http webserver (NIST will NOT register or establish any kind of membership on the provided website).
+	- Provide a download link from a generic http webserver (NIST will NOT register or establish any kind of membership on the provided website).
 The preferred mechanism is Google Drive.
 We do NOT accept Dropbox links.
 OR
-	c) Mail a CD/DVD to NIST at the address provided in the participation agreement
+	- Mail a CD/DVD to NIST at the address provided in the participation agreement

 Send any questions or concerns regarding this validation package to frvt@nist.gov.